Routing

 entry is included to point to a variant that can be used if no other language matches the user’s browser setting.
 This special entry is reserved for language selection & detection, in our case issuing a 307 redirect to the best matching locale.

-Other configuration options like domains
+Your middleware configuration, including options like domains

 , pathnames